-An explosion of discoveries in genetics is sweeping through modern society, but with excitement and hope come misconceptions and risks.
-Today's students will face ethical decisions concerning genetics that previous generations could only dream about.
-Therefore, a solid understanding of genetics and the ability to interpret new genetic discoveries through empirical evidence has become essential for a person's ability to make decisions that support their well-being, allow them to be an informed voter on policy, and justly judge future developments in genetics.
-Using case-studies, guest speakers, videos, readings, and podcasts to complement small and large group discussion, the course will allow students to explore the unpinning principles of genetics, along with ethical dilemmas, such as genetic determinism, a paternalistic view of genetic information, and controversies surrounding genetic modification.
+An understanding of genetics and the ability to interpret new genetic discoveries through empirical evidence has become essential for a person's ability to make decisions that support their well-being, allow them to be an informed voter on policy, and justly evaluate novel developments in genetics.
+Using casestudies, guest speakers, videos, readings, and podcasts to complement small and large group discussion, students will explore the principles of genetics, along with ethical dilemmas, such as genetic determinism, a paternalistic view of genetic information, and controversies surrounding genetic modification.
 The course is intended for students who are not majoring in the biological sciences.